DaniyalM11/Data-Science-Projects/Sketch-RNN/README.md

 # Sketch-RNN
-This is a Repository of the Sketch-RNN Experiment
+This is a Repository of the Sketch-RNN Project